 City Assisted Renters FAQ

 Below are some frequently asked questions about renting a City-assisted unit.
-If you do not see your question below, or if you would like additional information, please contact Mark Donahue, at 617/349-4642 or firstname.lastname@example.org or call 617/349-4622.
+If you do not see your question below, or if you would like additional information, please contact Emily Salomon at firstname.lastname@example.org or call 617/349-4622.

 Tenants are recertified annually.
 Tenants without housing vouchers are certified through the Community Development Department.
 Tenants receive a recertification packet approximately two and a half months prior to the expiration date of their lease.
 The packet is returned to the building’s property manager.
 Tenants with vouchers will recertify their income annually through their subsidizing agency.

-If your household size is no longer appropriate for the size of your unit, please contact Mark Donahue, at 617/349-4642 or email@example.com.
+If your household size is no longer appropriate for the size of your unit, please contact Donna Claudio at email@example.com.
 You can request a transfer to an appropriate sized unit within the building.
 We will try to accommodate you when a unit becomes vacant.
 Tenants may also submit a new application to the Rental Applicant Pool if they wish to move to another building.